elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 ## Add "Related pages" to a page

-If you want pages from the specific sections `Your problem`, `Your domain` and `Tool assembly` to be shown as `Related pages`, list their `page_id`.
+If you want pages from the specific sections Your problem, Your domain and Tool assembly to be shown as Related pages, list their `page_id`.
 If you want to list multiple related pages, make sure to put them in a list like this: [page_id1, page_id2].

 An overview of all RDMkit pages (belonging to the sections listed above) and their `page_id` can be found in the [Website overview page](website_overview).